Published in

 Final Words.

-Marie Denise Villers was a neoclassical painter who with her colours, strokes, and contrast, portrayed the best on the canvas.
-Albeit, many people forgot her name, we still see her as one of the important artists of France’s neoclassical period.
+Marie Denise Villers was a Neoclassical painter who with her colors, strokes, and contrast, portrayed excellence on the canvas.
+Although many people forgot her name, historians still regard her as one of the important artists of the French Neoclassical period.

 Frequently Asked Questions.